 _site folder.
 I have my local nginx pointing to the

-every time I start write blog posts, I open a terminal, go to my blog’s root
+_site folder, so every time I start write blog posts, I open a terminal, go to my blog’s root folder, and run

 Jekyll also runs on my server because I want to be able to blog from any machine from which I have SSH access to my server.
 I’ve set up the following commit hook on the bare git repo that regenerates the HTML files on every push.